 Spring is in the air and so are insects like bees, wasps, and mosquitos!
 An allergic reaction to bites or stings from any of these can be very scary… and sometimes even fatal.
 Always keep Benadryl on hand and know these allergic reaction symptoms to watch for — to keep your kids, your pets, and yourself safe.

-Have you ever been bitten by a spider?
-Do you know what to do if you are?
-We'll answer all of your questions right here about what to do if you are bitten by a spider, what types of spiders are poisonous, and how to identify all different types of spiders.
+Have you been bitten by a spider?
+Do you know how to treat a spider bite?
+Here, we'll answer your spider bite questions -- so you'll know what to do if you're ever bitten by a spider, which spiders are poisonous, and how to identify all of the different types of spiders.

 The camel spider is also known as a wind scorpion, sun spider, and wind spider.
 They are mostly found in the southwest U.S. and in southern Africa.
 Camel spider size, speed, and dangers are explained here.